basarevych/utp-punch/README.md

 Original 'utp' library was created by @mafintosh in https://github.com/mafintosh/utp.
-This is a rewrite in modern JavaScript with bug fixing and additional features including usage as a server and a client simultaneously on the same port and UDP hole punching support.
+This is a rewrite in modern JavaScript with bug fixing and additional features including use as a server and a client simultaneously on the same port and UDP hole punching support.